 You can buy an Interrail pass if you are a citizen of any of the countries which participate in the Interrail scheme

-United Kingdom, Republic of Ireland, France, Spain, Portugal, Switzerland, Italy, Greece, Germany, Austria, Belgium, Netherlands, Lithuania, Luxembourg, Norway, Sweden, Denmark, Finland, Czech Republic, Slovakia, Hungary, Croatia, Slovenia, Bosnia, Poland, Romania, Bulgaria, Macedonia, Serbia, Turkey.
+United Kingdom, Republic of Ireland, France, Spain, Portugal, Switzerland, Italy, Greece, Germany, Austria, Belgium, Netherlands, Lithuania, Luxembourg, Norway, Sweden, Denmark, Finland, Czech Republic, Slovakia, Hungary, Croatia, Slovenia, Bosnia, Poland, Romania, Bulgaria, North Macedonia, Serbia, Turkey.

 -

-You can also buy an Interrail pass if you can prove that you are legally resident in any of the participating countries listed above, or in one of the following countries:
+You can also buy an Interrail pass if you can prove that you are legally resident in any of the countries listed above, or in one of the following countries:

 Iceland, Albania, Russia, Ukraine, Latvia, Estonia, Moldova, Malta, Cyprus, Morocco, Turkey, Algeria or Tunisia.